Liberia: EPA, UNDP Enhance Environmental Data Sharing Platform

 The participants were EKMS Officers, Knowledge Brokers, project staff, facilitators, rapporteurs and journalists.

-Speaking at the start of the training, CCCD Project Manager, Aaron Wesseh said EKMS platforms are multi-year cross-sectoral engagements that support coordination and collaboration among Government staff, research centers, think tanks, practitioners, and private firms in tackling global environmental challenges.
+Speaking at the start of the training, CCCD Project Manager, Aaron Wesseh said EKMS platforms is a multi-year cross sectoral engagements that supports coordination and collaboration among Government staff, research centers, think tanks, practitioners, and private firms in tackling global environmental challenges.

-Mr. Wesseh indicated that the platform aims to support the government by building connections between initiatives, stakeholders, and those working on sustainable development on the ground, and by creating a dynamic system of knowledge and information exchange.
+Mr. Wesseh indicated that the platform aims to support government by building connections between initiatives, stakeholders and those working on sustainable development on the ground, and by creating a dynamic system of knowledge and information exchange.

 He disclosed that the website will strive to draw on and complement a growing agenda on the Rio Conventions within the natural resource management sector and external partners to scale up environmental initiatives.